Archosauromorpha: Vertebrae

 In conjunction with their long, S-shaped necks, early archosauromorphs had several adaptations of the cervical (neck) vertebrae, and usually the first few dorsal (back) vertebrae as well.
 The centrum (main body) of each vertebra is parallelogram-shaped, with a front surface typically positioned higher than the rear surface.
 The transverse processes (rib facets) of these vertebrae extend outwards to a greater extent than in other early reptiles.
 In many long-necked archosauromorphs, the rib facets are slanted, connecting to cervical ribs that are often long, thin, and dichocephalous (two-headed).

 Thin, plate-like ridges known as laminae develop to connect the vertebral components, sloping down from the elongated transverse processes to the centra.
 Laminae are practically unique to archosauromorphs, being present even in the earliest Permian genera such as Aenigmastropheus and Eorasaurus.
 However, they are also known to occur in the bizarre semiaquatic reptile Helveticosaurus, as well as the biarmosuchian synapsid Hipposaurus.
 In all adult archosauromorphs with the exception of Aenigmastropheus, the vertebrae lack notochordal canals, holes which perforate the centra.
 This also sets the archosauromorphs apart from most other Permian and Triassic reptiles.

 Forelimbs

-The humerus (forearm bone) is solid in archosauromorphs, completely lacking a hole near the elbow known as the entepicondylar foramen.
+The humerus (upper arm bone) is solid in archosauromorphs, completely lacking a hole near the elbow known as the entepicondylar foramen.
 This hole, present in most other tetrapods, is also absent in choristoderes yet not fully enclosed in some proterosuchids.
 In many advanced archosauromorphs, the capitulum and trochlea (elbow joints) of the humerus are poorly developed.
 Early archosauromorphs retain well-developed elbow joints, but all archosauromorphs apart from Aenigmastropheus have a trochlea (ulna joint) which is shifted towards the outer surface of the humerus, rather than the midpoint of the elbow as in other reptiles.
 In conjunction with this shift, the olecranon process of the ulna is poorly developed in archosauromorphs apart from Aenigmastropheus and Protorosaurus.